DonCharest/kanbanBoardApp/README.md

 ### Deleting a card

 Cards may be deleted by selecting the `circular, red times button`, located inside the card.
-Once selected, a modal dialog opens and prompts the user for deletion confirmation; if the user selects `yes` the modal closes and the card is removed from the board.
+Once selected, a modal dialog opens and prompts the user for deletion confirmation; if the user selects `yes`, the modal closes and the card is removed from the board.

 ### Adding new Epics to the project

-New Epics may be added to the project and subsequently displayed on cards. `Epics are added by selecting the vertical more options button`, located in the toolbar at the top of the page; then `higlighting Epics`, followed by `Add New Epic`.
+New Epics may be added to the project and subsequently displayed on cards. `Epics are added by selecting the vertical more options button`, located in the toolbar at the top of the page; then `highlighting Epics`, followed by `Add New Epic`.
 A modal dialog opens and then user completes the form and selects save; the modal then closes, and the new Epic is ready to be used in the project.

 ### Deleting Epics from the project

-`Epics may be deleted` by selecting `view Epics`, then by `selecting the red cross` by the Epic; a modal dialog opens and prompts the user for deletion confirmation, if the user selects `yes` the Epic is removed from the project.
+`Epics may be deleted` by selecting `view Epics`, then by `selecting the red cross` by the Epic; a modal dialog opens and prompts the user for deletion confirmation, if the user selects `yes`, the Epic is removed from the project.

 ### Adding new Members to the project

-New Members are added to the project and are used to satisfy the `assigned to field` on the card. `Members are added by selecting the vertical more options button`, located in the toolbar at the top of the page; then `higlighting Members`, followed by `Add New Member`.
+New Members are added to the project and are used to satisfy the `assigned to field` on the card. `Members are added by selecting the vertical more options button`, located in the toolbar at the top of the page; then `highlighting Members`, followed by `Add New Member`.
 A modal dialog opens and then user completes the form and selects save; the modal then closes, and the new Member is ready to be used in the project.

 ### Deleting Members from the project

-`Members may be deleted` by selecting `view Members`, then by selecting the `red cross by the Member`; a modal dialog opens and prompts the user for deletion confirmation, if the user selects `yes` the Member is removed from the project.
+`Members may be deleted` by selecting `view Members`, then by selecting the `red cross by the Member`; a modal dialog opens and prompts the user for deletion confirmation, if the user selects `yes`, the Member is removed from the project.

 ## Running the Application